-This course studies short stories that explore a variety of themes.
+Minimum Credits: 3 Maximum Credits: 3 This course studies short stories that explore a variety of themes.
 It seeks to define the short story as a specific literary genre and to distinguish it from earlier forms of short narrative literature.
-It then goes on to examine the effects of literary, cultural and historical traditions on these stories and

-Course Attributes: DSAS Literature General Ed.
+It then goes on to examine the effects of literary, cultural and historical traditions on these stories and their reception.
+Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis Course Attributes: DSAS Literature General Ed.
 Requirement, SCI Polymathic Contexts: Humanistic GE.
 Req., Writing Requirement Course